-In addition to ETS scores for the accumulated precipitation, we also calculated the ETS scores for instantaneous composite (column maximum) radar reflectivity at 20 dBZ and 40 dBZ thresholds and for different forecast ranges (Fig. 15).
-The composite reflectivity fields were constructed from level-II data from multiple radars, some of which were shown earlier in Fig. 8.
-For the 20 dBZ threshold (Fig. 15a), CNTL has slightly higher scores at hours 2 and 3 among all experiments, but its scores become the lowest afterwards.
+were shown earlier in Figure 8.
+For the 20 dBZ threshold (Figure 15(a)), CNTL has slightly higher scores at hours 2 and 3 among all experiments, but its scores become the lowest afterwards.
+In comparison, CNTL00 has the lowest scores up to 5 hours; its scores are between those of ExpVr and ExpGV afterwards.
 ExpGV and ExpVr have similar scores before hour 4.
 The scores of ExpGV then steadily increase and remain significantly above those of CNTL and ExpVr afterwards.
 Its scores are about 0.5 between 7 and 12 hours, which are rather high values for high-resolution instantaneous reflectivity fields.
-For the 40 dBZ threshold (Fig. 15b), CNTL has the lowest scores for all thresholds, while the scores of ExpGV are consistently the highest.
+For the 40 dBZ threshold (Figure 15(b)), CNTL has the lowest scores for almost all times, while the scores of ExpGV are consistently the highest.
+The score of CNTL00 is lower than ExpVr up to 5 hours, but then exceeds its score until 10 hours.
 The scores of ExpVr are roughly halfway between those of ExpGV and CNTL.
-These scores indicate that the assimilation of radar data improves heavy precipitation even more, with the assimilation of GBVTD data being more effective.
+These scores indicate that the assimilation of radar data does improve precipitation forecast, with the assimilation of GBVTD data being more effective.
 These quantitative results are in agreement with our earlier subjective assessment.